Your search for the ultimate guide on web design best practices is over.

 When it comes to web design best practices, even if you’re a top web designer, you don’t need to reinvent the wheel.

-More often than not, the overall familiarity of your web design is in your best interest.
+More often than not, ensuring user familiarity with your web design is in your best interest.

-That’s because most visitors have grown accustomed to certain web design staples, and the moment you take them away, you’ll end up confusing your users.
+That’s because most visitors have grown accustomed to certain web design principles, and the moment you take them away, you’ll end up confusing your users.

 What to do

-For example, it’s really not in your or your brand’s best interest to introduce a brand new but weird and counter-intuitive navigation system to your web design
+For example, it’s really not in your or your brand’s best interest to introduce a brand new navigation system to your web design as users might find it counter-intuitive and bounce.

 Chances are that your visitors will have no clue how to get around your website and end up closing the tab and taking their business elsewhere.